 - 1. Establishment of rules and regulations to provide for administering transportation planning and allocating the Transportation Development Act (TDA) Funds. - 2.
 Receipt and approval of claims for TDA Funds. - 3.
-Conduct public meetings and hearings as required by law. - 4.
-Administer the regional transportation planning process. - 5.
-Every five years, update and adopt a Regional Transportation Plan (RTP). - 6.
-Every two years adopt a Regional Transportation Improvement Program (RTIP). - 7.
-Work with the Sacramento Area Council of Governments (SACOG) as the federally designated transportation planning agency for El Dorado County to determine air quality conformity of transportation plans, programs, and projects. - 8.
-Oversee the delivery of State Transportation Improvement Program (STIP) projects, pursuant to the requirements of Senate Bill 45 (Statues of 1997) and the April 1998 Memorandum of Understanding with Caltrans. - 9.
-Coordinate, consult, and collaborate with the Shingle Springs Rancheria. - 10.
-Conduct outreach efforts to the traditionally under-represented and under-served disadvantaged populations such as the elderly, disabled, low-income, and minority community Groups. - 11.
-Administer the El Dorado County Airport Land Use Commission (ALUC) and related airport land use planning activities. - 12.
+Receipt and approval of claims for TIRCP and ZETCP. - 4.
+Conduct public meetings and hearings as required by law. - 5.
+Administer the regional transportation planning process. - 6.
+Every five years, update and adopt a Regional Transportation Plan (RTP). - 7.
+Every two years adopt a Regional Transportation Improvement Program (RTIP). - 8.
+Work with the Sacramento Area Council of Governments (SACOG) as the federally designated transportation planning agency for El Dorado County to determine air quality conformity of transportation plans, programs, and projects. - 9.
+Oversee the delivery of State Transportation Improvement Program (STIP) projects, pursuant to the requirements of Senate Bill 45 (Statues of 1997) and the April 1998 Memorandum of Understanding with Caltrans. - 10.
+Coordinate, consult, and collaborate with the Shingle Springs Rancheria. - 11.
+Conduct outreach efforts to the traditionally under-represented and under-served disadvantaged populations such as the elderly, disabled, low-income, and minority community Groups. - 12.
+Administer the El Dorado County Airport Land Use Commission (ALUC) and related airport land use planning activities. - 13.
 Administer the El Dorado County Freeway Service Patrol (FSP).